Global sensitivity analysis of asymmetric energy harvesters: Results and discussion

-In the following, the bias angle is considered in the model.
-The bias angle $\phi$ is also described by a random variable with uniform distribution into $-15^{\circ}$ to $15^{\circ}$.
+Next, the bias angle is considered in the model.
+The bias angle $\phi$ is also described as a random variable with uniform distribution going from $-15^{\circ}$ to $15^{\circ}$.
 Positive angles show that the system undergoes a counterclockwise rotation, and the reverse occurs for negative angles.
 Figure~\ref{fig:Sobol_asymmetric_bias} shows the main Sobol indices.
-The bias angle presences generate a significant change in the system’s sensitivity, especially in low amplitude regions, where the model exhibits dynamic instability.
-In this sense, at low amplitudes, the sensitivity is dominated by bias angle $\phi$, excitation frequency $f$, and higher-order effects, chiefly of the joint parameters that already displayed high sensitivity for the first-order.
-The frequency effect drops on account of the bias angle higher effects, which are dominants.
-At high amplitude regions, the system maintains the sensitivity from the piezoelectric coupling $\kappa$.
-It draws attention that the asymmetry term $\delta$ keeps without relevance and can be disregarded.
-Therefore, beyond the care already highlighted for the excitation’s parameters and electrical piezoelectric properties, the bias angle is also an important parameter that can cause variability in the model.
+The bias angle significantly changes the system's sensitivity, especially for low amplitude cases, when the model exhibits unstable dynamic behavior.
+At low amplitudes, the model is more sensitive to variations in the bias angle $\phi$, excitation frequency $f$, and the joint effect (higher-order) from combinations of the parameters with the highest first-order indices.
+The frequency effect drops because of the bias angle higher effects, which become dominants.
+At high amplitude regions, the system increases its sensitivity to the piezoelectric coupling $\kappa$, but the asymmetry term $\delta$ keeps being irrelevant and can be its variability disregarded.
+Therefore, besides the excitation parameters and electrical piezoelectric properties, the bias angle also becomes an important parameter that can cause variability in the model.